-If you see the value in paying me to install your software updates, I can aggressive work on maintaining your happy thoughts.
+If you see the value in paying me to install your software updates, I will aggressively work on maintaining your happy thoughts.
 For this group of clients, I augment my monitoring service by connecting remotely to your computer (as needed).
 Installing software updates on your devices… Sometimes, I do this via remote instructions, if conditions are conducive to rebooting devices without actually observing them.
-It is my goal to replace every IT thought my clients have, by a happy thought.
+It is my goal to replace every IT thought my clients have with a happy thought.

 I create WordPress sites

 I have been using WordPress for many years now.
 WordPress is great for designing and maintaining basic websites.
 I do not want to work on websites which double as online shopping sites, as ‘they must’ remain operational and safe at all times.
 I do not have time for the intense level of care such sites would require.
 My design style induces happy thoughts in my small business clients.
 I cannot provide too much detail here, as that is irresponsible.
 I will not disclose information that could help a would-be criminal to profile any of my clients.
 Suffice to say, I make a special effort to secure those websites which I build, and always look after their update needs afterwards.
 Being meticulous, I follow the best current security practices in my pursuit of happiness.